maddevsio/mad-radiator/README.md

 ### Configuration

 This is a most important part of the documentation.
-For running radiator you need to create the correct config.
+For running radiator you need to create the correct config (* required configs).
 In this section you can find all available options of the radiator:

-#### Base config
+#### Base config *

 | name                     | type           | description                           |
 | -------------------------|:-------------  |:--------------------------------------|